AyaWaken

 In Tandon v.
 Newsom (141 S.Ct.
 1294, 2021), the U.S. Supreme Court affirmed that laws are not “generally applicable” if they treat comparable secular activity more favorably than religious exercise.
 Two activities are comparable if they address the same governmental interest.

-Implication for Ayawaken:
+Implication for Ayawaken

 Controlled Substances laws that prohibit or substantially burden the Church’s religious use of Ayahuasca are neither neutral nor generally applicable, and thus trigger strict scrutiny under Employment Division v.
 Smith (494 U.S. 872, 1990).
-Under this standard, the government would likely be unable to justify such interference.

 II.
 Religious Freedom Restoration Act (RFRA)